dahlo/maya_in_linux/README.md

-# Maya in Ubuntu
+# Maya in Linux

-Here i have collected notes and materials for getting Maya to run in Ubuntu.
+Here i have collected notes and materials for getting Maya with GUI to run in Linux.